fczuardi/chromebook-notes/crouton/firefox.md

 =======

-Ubuntu trusty has the **Firefox 35** on the package manager, and other versions such as nightly or Developer Edition aren't available for download for the ARM (armhf) architecture :(
+Ubuntu trusty has the **Firefox 35** on the package manager, and other versions such as nightly or Developer Edition aren't build by Mozilla for the ARM (armhf) architecture, so they don't publish in the website or ftp :(

     sudo apt-get install firefox